Main navigation

 Dr. Lee Solomon

 Dr. Solomon joined Mason in June 2019 as an Assistant Professor of Biochemistry.
-His research lab will be on the Science & Tech campus (Manassas, VA).
+His research lab is in the Institute for Advanced Biomedical Research building on the Science & Tech campus in Manassas, VA.
 His work centers on using rational-design methodologies to understand natural functions and create proteins and materials, which will allow for the creation of new medicines and energy technologies.
 Dr. Solomon’s research lab will focus on three primary areas: (1) stimulated structural and morphological changes, (2) protein interactions, and (3) catalytic chemistry.

 Environmental